 Section I. The AAR will establish a College of Fellows with specific eligibility requirements, nomination processes and selection processes.
-A Fellow shall be an AAR member in continuous good standing who has made exceptional contributions to the AAR and the academic radiology community.
+A Fellow shall be an AAR member in continuous good standing who has made exceptional contributions to the AAR and the academic radiology community, and satisfies such other requirements as determined by AAR.

 Section II.
 Eligibility